 Hormone Therapy for Metastatic Breast Cancer

-Watch Susan G. Komen®’s January 2024 MBC Impact Series, Metastatic Breast Cancer and Estrogen Receptor-Positive Breast Cancer.
+Watch Susan G. Komen®’s January 2025 MBC Impact Series, New Treatments and Approaches for Estrogen Receptor Positive Metastatic Breast Cancer.

 What is hormone therapy?

-Hormone therapy drugs work by preventing the cancer cells from getting the estrogen they need to grow.
+Hormone therapy drugs work by preventing hormone receptor-positive cancer cells from getting the estrogen they need to grow.

 Hormone therapies may also be called endocrine therapies.
 The endocrine system in the body makes hormones.